Dundee Rockets

+History

+1963–80: Early years and first wins

 In 1963, the Dundee Rockets were founded.
 They took on the Tigers home ice and colours, although they wore a yellow and black strip in the mid to late 1960s.
 The head coach from 1969 to 1971 was Marshall Key.
+The Rockets early on established themselves as a force within Scottish ice hockey after winning the Northern League in 1972-73 and 1981–82.
+Although the team faced tough competition in the British National League, they steadily improved through the late 1960s and early 1970s.
+During this period, the Rockets attracted skilled players from both Scotland and abroad, including several notable imports from Canada, which was then the dominant ice hockey nation.

+1980–84: Golden years

-The Rockets won the Northern League in 1972-73 and 1981–82, the Scottish National League in 1981–82, and the British Championship in 1982.
+The 1980s marked the most successful period in the Dundee Rockets' history where they achieved unprecedented success.
+During this period, the Rockets won the Northern League in 1972-73 and 1981–82, the Scottish National League in 1981–82, and the British Championship in 1982.
 From 1983 to 1987 the Rockets played in the British Hockey League Premier Division, winning the league in 1982-83 (Section A) and 1983–84.
 They won the Heineken Championship in 1983 and 1984, and the Bluecol Autumn Cup in 1983–84.